Subhangi-G/surfs_up/README.md

 Purely from a temperature standpoint however, it appears that December has around three weeks of warm weather, and a surf and shake shop will flourish in the same manner as it would in June if the store manages it's inventory to serve enthusiastic surfers, taking into account the finer details about the changes in the weather.\
 For example, stocking appropriate wet-suits, and other accesories like boots, gloves, and hood, and offering warm drinks like hot chocolate along with icecreams and shakes.

-The following queries will help in better understanding or fine tuning the weather details in June and December.
+The following queries will help in better understanding, or fine tuning the weather details in June and December.
 1. A query returning temperatures in the months of June and December from stations grouped by the altitude of their location.\
 For surfers to experience comfortable surfing conditions, temperatures at sea-level is required to be warmer, preferably over 70F.
 Lower temperatures at higher altitudes is not a contributing factor and can be eliminated.